MorgunAndrey/maindecoder/README.md

 sudo yum install java-1.8.0-openjdk

-2. The decoder works in single-threaded mode, but can be used in multi-threaded mode on JAVA SPRING,or C#, PHP, Python.
+2. The decoder works in single-threaded mode, but can be used in multi-threaded mode on JAVA SPRING.

 for this you need to add the frontend and backend. if you want to quickly write a service like YOUTUBE.